splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Available TMS metrics
 -----------------------
 Every Troubleshooting MetricSet generates the following metrics, known as request, error, and duration (RED) metrics.
 The RED metrics appear when you select a service in the service map.
-See :ref:`service map` to learn more.
+See :ref:`service-map` to learn more.

 - Request rate
 - Error rate